meerk40t/svgelements/README.md

 ### SVG Viewport Scaling, Unit Scaling

 There is need in many applications to append a transformation for the viewbox, height, width.
 So as to prevent a variety of errors where the expected size is far vastly different from the actual size.
-If we have a viewbox of "0 0 100 100" but the height and width show that to be 50cm wide, then a path "M25,50L75,50" within that viewbox has a real size of length of 25cm which can be quite different from 50 (unitless value).
+If we have a viewbox of "0 0 100 100" but the height and width show that to be 50cm wide, then a path "M25,50L75,50" within that viewbox has a real size of length of 25cm which can be quite different from 50 (unit-less value).

 `parse_viewbox_transform` performs this operation.
 It uses the conversion of the width and height to real world units.
 With a variable setting of `ppi` or pixels_per_inch.
 The standard default value for this is 96.
 Though other values have been used in other places.
 And this property can be configured.

 This can be easily invoked calling the `nodes` generator on the SVG object.
 If called with `viewport_transform=True` it will parse this viewport appending the required transformation to the SVG root object, which will be passed to all the child nodes.
 If you then apply the transform to the path object it will be scaled to the real size.

 The `parse_viewbox_transform` code conforms to the algorithm given in SVG 1.1 7.2, SVG 2.0 8.2 'equivalent transform of an SVG viewport.'
 This will also fully implement the `preserveAspectRatio`, `xMidYMid`, and `meetOrSlice` values.

 ## SVG Shapes